 - 1. Click on Add Contact.
 The Add dial-out contact window opens. - 2.
-Enter the name and address of the contact and click Add.
-The contact details get added to the list of contacts. - 3.
+Enter the name and address of the contact - 3.
+Enable or disable the audio prompt option using Require prompt to connect participant. - 4.
+Click Done.
+The contact details get added to the list of contacts.
 You can edit or delete the contacts from the list using the associated buttons.